 Recommended Courses and Requirements for Minors and Programs

 Students declare the certificate after successful completion of SINE 201: Introduction to Social Innovation and Entrepreneurship.
-When declaring, students must submit a statement of purpose and propose their individualized plan for completing the certificate; these documents will be written during SINE 201.
+When declaring, students will submit a statement of purpose and propose their individualized plan for completing the certificate; these documents will be written during SINE 201.

 For course descriptions and requirements for this certificate, refer to the Academic Bulletin: Social Innovation and Entrepreneurship.